• Juneteenth Service at GA

 • BLUU Worship at GA

-The expansiveness of who we are in our journeys of faith and spirit is like a multitude of sounds coming together to give life, heal what’s been broken, and tell …
+The expansiveness of who we are in our journeys of faith and spirit is like a multitude of sounds coming together to give life, heal what’s been broken, and tell a new story that is simultaneously as old as time.
+We are Beauty and Power and Glory!
+Join BLUU’s minister, Rev. Mykal Slack, Johann Montozzi-Wood, …

 • September Worship

 Keep Sailing: A BLUU Homecoming Saying yes to a calling brings both gifts and challenges.
-The day we all said yes to this calling...this gift...this work that is BLUU, something …
+The day we all said yes to this calling...this gift...this work that is BLUU, something shifted in the universe.
+A whole new set of cultural, theological, missional, and ecclesial neurons were being built in the nervous system of Unitarian Univeralism. …

 • November Worship